Kozea/WeasyPrint/pages/home.rst

 WeasyPrint is free software made available under the `BSD license
 <https://github.com/Kozea/WeasyPrint/blob/master/LICENSE>`_.

-It is based on various libraries for parsing, text and drawing but **not** on full a rendering engines like WebKit on Gecko.
-The CSS visual rendering is written in Python and meant to be easy to hack on.
+It is based on various libraries **not** on full a rendering engines like WebKit on Gecko.
+The CSS layout engine is written in Python and meant to be easy to hack on.

 Get started by `installing it </install/>`_ or jump to: